ISAITB/docs-services/source/validation/index.rst

 .. note::
     **Service WSDLs and XSDs:** The WSDL and XSD for validation services are listed in the :ref:`specification reference section<introduction__specification_links>`.

-The following figure illustrates the operations that a validation service needs to implement and their use by the test bed.
+The following figure illustrates the operations that a validation service needs to implement and their use by the Test Bed.

 .. figure:: ValidationService.png
   :align: center